5 Steps into Residential Aged Care

 You can apply to as many Care Communities as you wish.
 Once you accept a place please ensure you let the other Care Communities know that you no longer require their assistance.

-Accommodation Charge (the cost of your room) - These are set by individual homes and varies from home to home
+- Accommodation Charge (the cost of your room) - These are set by individual Care Communities and will vary between them.

 - Means-Tested Care Fee (to supplement the cost of your overall care) - These are set by the Australian Government based on an assessment of your personal financial situation.